dobisel/dep/README.md

 - Make your changes and commit the changeset.
 Then push changes to your forked repository.
-- Every commit message chould contains issue numbers(s), i.e
+- Every commit message must contains issue numbers(s), i.e
   * `Fix: Prevent login when user is deactivated. closes #78.`
-  * `Fix: Foo problem. closes #65 and also closes ayot/bar#29.`
+  * `Fix: Foo problem. closes #65 and also closes repo/bar#29.`
   * `Feature: Create /tokens REST API. needs more tests #74`

 - Make pull request from your local branch to original repository.
-- Pull request title should describe content of the changeset.
+- Pull request title should be inclusive, exclusive and describe content of the changeset.

 For update your repositories with upstream: